zethon/ttvg/docs/notes.md

 ## 2020-06-27

 I've started using the program here (https://github.com/colinvella/tIDE) to make words.
 It's a .NET map editor (Windows only) but is easy to use and not complidated.

+## 2020-07-03

+**TODO** - There needs to be some base class among drawable objects other than the SFML `Drawable` interface.
+Something needs to hold a reference to `ResourceManager` (why didn't I make this a singleton!?)